solso/source2swagger/README.md

 This will output the Swagger compatible JSON specs on the terminal.

+For this example the file annotated with the swagger spec are ruby files (*-e "rb"*).
+The annotations started with *##~* to distinguish them from normal ruby comments that start *#*.

+The source code is on the directory *~/project/lib* , note that the path is handled recursively, it will analyze all ruby file under the declared path.

+You can also target a single file setting the option *-f*

+      $ bin/source2swagger -f ~/data/test/sample3.rb -c "##~"_

 Add *-o /tmp* and it will write the JSON file(s) to */tmp*

 #### Contributions